 #Drag and drop directories

-Google Chrome and Microsoft Edge now support dropping directories.
-This is very useful when you want to upload your files to OneDrive or Google Drive.
-The API is not very convenient as it uses callback functions with a recursive tree, but it's not that hard.
+Google Chrome and Microsoft Edge support dropping directories.
+This is especially useful when uploading files to OneDrive or Google Drive.
+The API is a bit cumbersome since it uses callbacks with a recursive tree structure, but it is manageable.
 Let's see some code:

 TypeScript